-PROGRAM OVERVIEW The History Department provides undergraduates with an historical perspective from which they can analyze the contemporary world.
+PROGRAM OVERVIEW The history department provides undergraduates with an historical perspective from which they can analyze the contemporary world.

 The department’s courses investigate those ideas and institutions by which people have attempted to shape and order their world.
-We are especially interested in periods that experience pronounced social, economic and political conflict.
+We are especially interested in periods that experience pronounced social, economic, and political conflict.
 We believe that comparative history is an effective way to achieve many of our goals.

-The History Department’s program helps students learn to think clearly, to analyze and interpret a broad range of materials and to express themselves both orally and in writing.
-Courses equip students with the analytical and interpretive skills they require to become enlightened citizens, to pursue professional and business careers and to continue with the advanced study of history.
+The history department’s program helps students learn to think clearly, to analyze and interpret a broad range of materials, and to express themselves both orally and in writing.
+Courses equip students with the analytical and interpretive skills they require to become enlightened citizens, to pursue professional and business careers, and to continue with the advanced study of history.
 The department offers several categories of courses.
 Introductory courses provide general coverage of specific topics.
 Advanced level courses and colloquia involve intensive examination of complicated subject matter.
 Seminars require the completion of a major research project or projects.

 The department also offers a number of special interest courses and encourages students to propose their own independent study projects.
-Individuals considering careers that demand the historian’s skills ask us about internships.
+Individuals considering careers that demand the historian’s skills should ask us about internships.

-ACADEMIC PREPARATION No prerequisite high school courses or requirements are needed for enrollment in the history program, but students should have a well-rounded academic high school curriculum, and an interest in research and analysis.
+ACADEMIC PREPARATION No prerequisite high school courses or requirements are needed for enrollment in the history program, but students should have a well-rounded academic high school curriculum and an interest in research and analysis.

 REQUIREMENTS FOR MAJOR 39 hours in history or 27 hours in history and 12 hours in a single related field.
 Students must receive their academic adviser’s approval of the related field, which must come from a second major.
-All majors must take History 1 and 2, at least 6 hours of advanced level courses, at least 6 hours of colloquia and 3 hours of a senior seminar described below.

-DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics and engaged citizenship.
+DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics, and engaged citizenship.
 Students work closely with their academic advisers to craft a program of study in general education that prepares students for civic and professional leadership.

 INTERNSHIPS & OPPORTUNITIES The department offers a number of supervised local internships in various aspects of historical work.

-CAREER OPTIONS Students majoring in history can look forward to careers in education, business, industry and government service as well as in libraries and archives.
-They find that a history major prepares them to enter graduate programs in law, business and history.
+CAREER OPTIONS Students majoring in history can look forward to careers in education, business, industry, and government service as well as in libraries and archives.
+They find that a history major prepares them to enter graduate programs in law, business, and history.
 Those wishing to teach in public schools can obtain certification by completing the appropriate professional courses in teacher education.

-STUDENT ORGANIZATIONS AND ACTIVITIES The Department encourages students to join Phi Alpha Theta and the Drake History Society.
+STUDENT ORGANIZATIONS AND ACTIVITIES The department encourages students to join Phi Alpha Theta and the Drake History Society.
 Phi Alpha Theta is a national honor society that promotes the study of history and provides opportunities for fellowship among history students.
 Persons interested in joining must have a 3.1 GPA in 12 or more credit hours of history and a 3.0 overall GPA excluding history.
 There are no GPA or credit-hour requirements for membership in the Drake History Society, which often serves as a point of entry into Phi Alpha Theta.